sampsyo/cs6120/content/syllabus.md

 [extra]
 hide = false
 +++
-# CS 6120: Advanced Compilers γ Syllabus
+# CS 6120: Advanced Compilers Syllabus

 This is a research-oriented PhD course about programming language implementation.
 The class focuses on hacking, reading papers, and writing [blog][] posts.